May the Fours be with You Expository & Editing Detailed Lesson Plans (Digital Copy Only)

 NOTE: This purchase is a digital copy only.
 Purchase it here using a debit, credit, or paypal card, and you will receive a digital copy within 24 hours by email.
 Payment by checks or purchase orders will receive the digital files as soon as we receive the check by mail or a pdf copy of the purchase order.

-Here's a creative approach to detailed STAAR (registered trademark) expository and editing lesson plans you have been looking for!
+Here is a creative approach to writng with these detailed STAAR (registered trademark) expository and editing lesson plans you have been looking for!
 I've spent hundreds of hours putting these 14 weeks of plans together for teachers who need a little more step by step guidance in terms of merging Editing and Expository, which is 75% of the possible points in 4th, (24 out of 32 points, and 72% of the points students can earn in 7th grade, (33 out of 46 points).
 For 9th grade expository and editing accounts for 74% of the points in the writing portion of the EOC Test (25 out of 34 points).

 I will go into some detail describing this product, and have including over 50 pages in the sample product that you can download for free, but let me share a point of view and perspective from a teacher who used the lesson plans faithfully last year.
 I will leave the name of the teacher, school, and district anonymous in order to comply with privacy issues.